scavassa/cloud_formation/README.md

     #When testing change InstanceType to t2.micro to avoid costs!
     InstanceType: t3.medium
     ```
+5. Consider commenting out sessions related to KeyName, Bastion and SSH port 22 if you want remote access to the environment.
-5. Run the script passing as parameters the name of the stack and the action ( create | update | delete ) like the example below:
+6. Run the script passing as parameters the name of the stack and the action ( create | update | delete ) like the example below:
     ```
     ./cloudformation.sh MyStackTest create
     ```
-6. You can test if the application is up and running accessing the URL of the Load Balancer that is outputed when the stack is created.
+7. You can test if the application is up and running accessing the URL of the Load Balancer that is outputed when the stack is created.
-7. Have fun! :)
+8. Have fun! :)